Anne Boleyn: Early years

 The academic debate about Anne's birth date focuses on two key dates: c.
 1501 and c.
 1507.
 Eric Ives, a British historian and biographer, advocates 1501, while Retha Warnicke, an American scholar who has also written a biography of Anne, prefers 1507.
 The key piece of surviving written evidence is a letter Anne wrote sometime in 1514.
-She wrote it in French to her father, who was still living in England while Anne was completing her education at Mechelen, in the Habsburg Netherlands, now Belgium.
+She wrote it in French to her father, who was still living in England while Anne was completing her education at Mechelen in the Habsburg Netherlands, the regency court of Margaret of Austria.
 Ives argues that the style of the letter and its mature handwriting prove that Anne must have been about 13 at the time of its composition, while Warnicke argues that the numerous misspellings and grammatical errors show that the letter was written by a child.
-In Ives's view, this would also be around the minimum age that a girl could be a maid of honour, as Anne was to the regent, Margaret of Austria.
-This is supported by claims of a chronicler from the late 16th century, who wrote that Anne was 20 when she returned from France.
+In Ives's view, this would also be around the minimum age that a girl could be a maid of honour, as Anne was to the regent.
+This is supported by a chronicler from the late 16th century, who wrote that Anne was twenty when she returned from France.
 These findings are contested by Warnicke in several books and articles, and the evidence does not conclusively support either date.

 An independent contemporary source supports the 1507 date: William Camden wrote a history of the reign of Elizabeth I and was granted access to the private papers of Lord Burghley and to the state archives.
 In that history, in the chapter dealing with Elizabeth's early life, he records that Anne was born in 1507.
-(Note: Historian Amy Licence notes that surviving examples of Burghley's handwriting show that he would use a long lead-in stroke for the number "1", so that it could be mistaken for a "7".)
+Historian Amy Licence notes that this could be a misreading, as surviving examples of Burghley's handwriting show that he would use a long lead-in stroke for the number "1", so that it could be mistaken for a "7".